blackbird410/2D_Truss_Analysis/README.md

 In this program, we use the **Stiffness Method**, more precisely the **displacement method** to analyze the truss.

-Application of the stiffness method requires subdividing the structure into a series of discrete finite elements and identifying their end points as nodes.
-For truss analysis, the finite elements are represented by each of the members that compose the truss, and the nodes represent the joints.
+In this program, we employ the Stiffness Method, specifically the displacement method, to conduct truss analysis.

-The force-displacement properties of each element are determined and then related to one another using the force equilibrium equations written at the nodes.
-These relationships, for the entire structure, are then grouped together into what is called the structure *stiffness matrix ***K****.
+The Stiffness Method necessitates breaking down the structure into discrete finite elements and designating their endpoints as nodes.
+In the context of truss analysis, these finite elements correspond to individual truss members, while the nodes signify the joints or connections.
+We determine the force-displacement characteristics of each element and subsequently interrelate them through the force equilibrium equations established at the nodes.
+These interconnected relationships are then consolidated into what is referred to as the structure's **stiffness matrix**, denoted as ***K**.

-Once it is established, the unknown displacements of the nodes can then be determined for any given loading on the structure.
-When these displacements are known, the external and internal forces in the structure can be calculated using the force-displacement relations for each member.
+Once the stiffness matrix is defined, we can ascertain the unknown displacements of the nodes under any given load applied to the structure.
+With knowledge of these displacements, we can subsequently compute both the external and internal forces within the structure by leveraging the force-displacement relations for each individual member.